jadonk/bonescript/README.md

 Getting started
 ===============

 __Please note that Octalbonescript does not recommend Linux Angstrom.
-We strongly recommend that you upgrade your BeagleBone to Debian by following link given below__
+We strongly recommend that you upgrade your BeagleBone to Debian by following link given below:__

 [http://beagleboard.org/getting-started#update](http://beagleboard.org/getting-started#update)